Skip to main content

 name: admin

-At the same time you could provide another limited set of permissions to all cluster users by removing the selector.
+Concurrently, you can offer a distinct set of limited permissions to all cluster users by omitting the selector.

-This feature could also be used to map to different pod identity roles in the cloud vendor, or different service account mapped to Vault.
+This feature also enables the mapping of different pod identity roles to cloud vendors or distinct service accounts linked to Vault.

 Provider Configuration